nick227/dalle-image-harvest/README.md

 <h2>What it does</h2>
-<p>Automates combining terms from lists into dynamic dalle-2 prompts, saves the image locally, saves the query to sqlite3.</p>
+<p>Automates dalle-2 API requests, saves the image locally, saves the query to sqlite3.</p>

 <h2>Why it exists</h2>
-<p>This tool allows you to stream dalle-2 image api, create dynamic prompts in real-time and harvest thousands of AI images.</p>
+<p>This tool allows you to create dynamic prompts in real-time and harvest thousands of AI images.</p>

 <h2>Getting Started</h2>
 <ul>